New Blog

 My People, My People!

-In my last article “What Would Digital Publius Do?”, I make the simple point that if the
+In my last article “What Would Digital Publius Do?”, I make the simple point; if the

 Holy Bible were tampered with as so many anti-Christ opponents of God’s will maintain,